Treating Hemophilia A—

 - Peyvandi F, Mannucci PM, Garagiola I, et al. A randomized trial of factor VIII and neutralizing antibodies in hemophilia A. N Engl J Med.
 2016;374(21):2054-2064.

-- Medical and Scientific Advistory Council.
-MASAC Recommendation on SIPPET (Survey of Inhibitors in Plasma-Product-Exposed Toddlers): Results and Recommendations for Treatment Products for Previously Untreated Patients with Hemophilia A. New York, NY: National Hemophilia Foundation.
-June 17, 2016.
-MASAC Document #243.
+- Medical and Scientific Advisory Council.
+MASAC Recommendations on Standardized Testing and Surveillance for Inhibitors in Patients with Hemophilia A and B. New York, NY: National Hemophilia Foundation; August 15, 2015.
+MASAC Document #236.